Buildstarted/buildstarted.com/_posts/2012-08-17-why-you-should-care-about-parrot-a-new-asp-net-mvc-view-engine.md

 ---
 layout: default
-title: Why you should care about parrot a new asp net mvc view engine
+title: Why you should care about Parrot a new Asp.net mvc view engine
 ---

 <p>This post highlights some of the main features of what Parrot is with a little detail thrown in.</p>